MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic.md

 ---
 # Bypass Custom Dataverse Logic

 There are times when you want to be able to perform data operations without having custom business logic applied in Dataverse.
-These scenarios typically involve bulk data operations where large numbers of records are being created, updated or deleted.
+These scenarios typically involve bulk data operations where large numbers of records are being created, updated, or deleted.

 Without a way to tell Dataverse not to invoke the business logic, you need to locate and disable the individual custom plug-ins and workflows that contain the business logic.
 Disabling plug-ins and workflows means that the logic is disabled for all users while those plug-ins and workflows are disabled.
 It also means that you have to take care to only disable the right plug-ins and workflows and remember to re-enable them when you're done.